Pontiac Firebird (third generation): 1983

 The RPO "Y84" Recaro Edition Trans Am or "Recaro T/A", was revised for 1983.
 It was now built to the owner's tastes, including many more, or less options, and RPO "Y81" returned as the Recaro Edition Trans Am S/E without T-Tops.
 The LG4 was standard as was the WS6 package.
-The exterior remained virtually the same, except now the Firebird logo decals on the sail panels were replaced with Gold-plated Black and Gold Firebird Logo Medallions.
-The interior now featured Tan leather Recaro seats, carpeting, side panels, and the headliner.
+The exterior remained virtually the same, except now the Firebird logo decals on the sail panels were replaced with gold-plated black and gold Firebird logo medallions.
+The interior now featured tan leather Recaro seats, carpeting, side panels, and the headliner.

-In its second year, the third generation Trans Am was again selected as the Daytona 500 Pace Car, and Pontiac offered a total of 2,500 Daytona Pace Car replicas through their dealerships.
+In its second year, the third-generation Trans Am was again selected as the Daytona 500 Pace Car, and Pontiac offered a total of 2,500 Daytona Pace Car replicas through their dealerships.
 The exterior was painted with a two-tone white/charcoal paint scheme, "Official Pace Car" decals on the doors, "NASCAR" decals on the rear quarter panels, and "PONTIAC" decals on the front windshield and rear glass.
 Decorating the front fenders just above the "TRANS AM" script were "25th ANNIVERSARY DAYTONA 500" emblems.
 A new graphic adorned the power bulge of the pace car's hood, and these limited-edition cars were the first to feature a special RPO W62, full-body ground-effects package that extended around the entire car and molded plastic panels.
 "TRANS AM" script appeared on the right-hand panel, in place of the standard Firebird nose grilles.
 Two different set of wheels were offered: 1) 15-inch "AERO" wheels with White "Bowling Ball" hub caps, or 2) silver-finned wheels.
-The interior featured red gauge lighting, leather clad steering wheel, shifter knob, and brake handle, a special dash plaque, "Daytona 500" floor-mats, and two-tone grey leather/suede Recaro seats.
-1,980 of these pace cars came with the LU5 Crossfire-injected 305 mated to the new 700R4 4-speed overdrive automatic; while 520 of them had the carbureted LG4 305 mated to the T-5 Borg-Warner 5-speed manual.
+The interior featured red gauge lighting, leather-clad steering wheel, shifter knob, and brake handle, a special dash plaque, "Daytona 500" floor-mats, and two-tone grey leather/suede Recaro seats.
+1,980 of these pace cars came with the LU5 Crossfire-injected 305 mated to the new 700R4 4-speed overdrive automatic transmission; while 520 of them had the carbureted LG4 305 mated to the T-5 Borg-Warner 5-speed manual.

+This year also saw the introduction of a two-seat, factory-backed aftermarket-built convertible roadster known as the Trans Am Auto Form Roadster.
+These cars were built by Auto Form Sales Corporation of Elkhart, Indiana, and involved the removal of the roof and rear hatch and replacing it with a custom rear tonneau cover deck with twin-hump styling which covered the rear seating area.
+The deck was rear-hinged to open for stowage of the soft-top roof and had a separately-opening section for access to the luggage compartment.
+Reinforcement was also added to aid in body rigidity after the removal of the roof.
+A total of 50 examples were produced through to 1986.